tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : Given a list of values as `data`, this method will write the values to the next empty column in the sheet with the provided sheetName.

 {:id="GoogleSheets.AddRow" class="method"} <i/> AddRow(*sheetName*{:.text},*data*{:.list})
-: Given a list of values as `data`, this method will write the values to the next empty row in the sheet with the provided sheetName.
+: Given a list of values as `data`, appends the values in `data` to the next empty row of the sheet.
+It will always start from the left most column and continue to the right.
+Once complete, it triggers the [`FinishedAddRow`](#GoogleSheets.FinishedAddRow) callback event.

 {:id="GoogleSheets.GetCellReference" class="method returns text"} <i/> GetCellReference(*row*{:.number},*col*{:.number})
-: Converts the integer representation of rows and columns to the reference strings used in Google Sheets.
-For example, row 1 and col 2 corresponds to the string "B1".
+: Converts the integer representation of rows and columns to A1-Notation used in Google Sheets for a single cell.
+For example, row 1 and col 2 corresponds to the string \"B1\".

 {:id="GoogleSheets.GetRangeReference" class="method returns text"} <i/> GetRangeReference(*row1*{:.number},*col1*{:.number},*row2*{:.number},*col2*{:.number})
-: Converts the integer representation of rows and columns for the corners of the range to the reference strings used in Google Sheets.
-For ex, selecting the range from row 1 col 2 to row 3 col 4 corresponds to the string "B1:D3"
+: Converts the integer representation of rows and columns for the corners of the range to A1-Notation used in Google Sheets.
+For example, selecting the range from row 1, col 2 to row 3, col 4 corresponds to the string "B1:D3".

 {:id="GoogleSheets.ReadCell" class="method"} <i/> ReadCell(*sheetName*{:.text},*cellReference*{:.text})
 : Begins an API call which will request the data stored in the cell with the provided cell reference.
 This cell reference can be the result of the getCellReference block, or a text block with the correct A1 notation.
 The resulting cell data will be sent to the GotCellData event block.